Rātana: Koata (political movement)

-Rātana candidates stood in the 1928 and 1931 general elections and in the 1930 by-election in Western Maori following the death of Maui Pomare, but they did not succeed.
+Rātana candidates stood in the 1928 and 1931 general elections and in the 1930 by-election in Western Maori following the death of Māui Pomare, but they did not succeed.
 The first Rātana movement MP was Eruera Tirikatene, elected in a by-election for Southern Maori in June 1932.
-He was followed by Haami Tokouru Rātana (known as Toko) in Western Maori in the 1935 general election.
+He was followed by Haami Tokouru Ratana (known as Toko) in Western Maori in the 1935 general election.
 In the 1938 election, the third Māori electorate of Northern Maori was captured by Paraire Karaka Paikea, and the last (Eastern Maori) was won by Tiaki Omana in the 1943 election.

 The Rātana Independent Members of Parliament were the first to represent a political party in which most party members were Māori.
 Major aims of the movement were statutory recognition of the Treaty of Waitangi, righting the confiscation grievances of the Māori people, and equality in social welfare for Māori.

 Politicians usually attend the Rātana marae to take part in celebrations marking T.W.
 Ratana's birthday and in January 2023 it was the 150th anniversary.
-The political party leaders who attended on this occasion were Labour, National, Greens, Māori Party and New Zealand First.
+The political party leaders who attended on this occasion were Labour, National, Māori Party, New Zealand First and one co-leader of Greens.
 Commentator Merepeka Raukawa-Tait stated the message from Māori speakers to the politicians were: "They want to have relationships that are more than transactional and they are not interested in politics and politicians that stir up fear."